AhmadHijawi/sharepoint-web-components/README.md

 </head>
 ```

-Then in your pages you can add the components as html elements using a ScriptEditorWebPart (Edit page > Insert > Embed Code)
+Then in your pages you can add the components as html elements using a ScriptEditorWebPart (Edit page > Insert > Embed Code).

 ### Images Slider
+A full width image carousel, requires an image library with the additional fields: (Title:String, Subtitle:String, Url:String).

 #### Usage